Erased (2012 film)

-Erased (released as The Expatriate outside of the US) is a 2012 Canadian-Belgian action thriller film directed by Philipp Stölzl, starring Aaron Eckhart and Olga Kurylenko.
+Erased (released as The Expatriate outside of the US) is a 2012 action thriller film directed by Philipp Stölzl, starring Aaron Eckhart and Olga Kurylenko.
 The story centers on Ben Logan (Aaron Eckhart) an ex-CIA agent and Amy (Liana Liberato), his estranged daughter who are forced on the run when his employers erase all records of his existence, and mark them both for termination as part of a wide-reaching international conspiracy.
-It was released in the US on 17 May 2013, following its acquisition by RaDiUS-TWC, the multiplatform distribution label of The Weinstein Company.
+It was released in the US on 17 May 2013, following its acquisition by RADiUS-TWC, the multiplatform distribution label of The Weinstein Company.
 It was retitled Erased for the US market.